JOHN HENRY MASON 1885–1946

 Household: Living with wife Florrie, born 7.3.1895, engaged in unpaid domestic duties, and one other person whose record is officially closed, possibly son Raymond.

-John took employment at Notts County Asylum (Saxondale); he is listed in their records as an attendant who served in the Armed Forces and was wounded.
-His future wife Florrie Leeson was a charge nurse (sister) at the hospital.
-She passed her Medico-Psychological Association examination while working there.
-In 1922, nursing staff went on strike after the authorities proposed to increase their hours to sixty six a week and reduce their wages.
-John and Florrie took part in the strike and were among sixty six striking staff members dismissed as a result.
+John was employed at Notts County Asylum (Saxondale) before WW1; he is listed in their records as an attendant who served in the Armed Forces and was wounded.
+His future wife Florrie Leeson was a charge nurse (sister) at the hospital (see biography).
+John returned to the hospital after the war where his old job had been kept open, He was a Staff Nurse.
+In 1922, nursing staff went on strike after the Committee of Visitors from Notts County Council insisted on increasing their hours to sixty six a week and reducing their wages.
+John was the branch secretary of the National Asylum Workers Union.
+He was suspended from the hospital on 13 April 1922 over a trivial matter.
+Florrie took part in the strike but John was unable to be actively involved.
+Nevertheless, he was sacked as a result of his union activity, along with two men and two women who were also on suspension, two men who were on leave during the strike and fifty-nine striking staff members (including Florrie).
 John then moved to Caterham Mental Hospital, with fellow asylum worker Charles Vickerstaff, where he became a male nurse, marrying Florrie in August 1922.

-After John died in 1946 Florrie may have continued with her nursing career.
+Florrie may have continued with her nursing career after John died in 1946 .
 Her name appears in the General Nursing Council for England and Wales Register as a mental nurse, registration date 9.8.55, qualification M.P.A. certificate.
 Florrie died on 18th November 1974.
 She was still living at 9 Homestead Road, Caterham.

 Reasons for inclusion on Radcliffe on Trent Roll of Honour